Freelance Contract (UK)

 The contract is also essential for establishing clarity around intellectual property ownership.
 Under Section 11 of the Copyright, Designs and Patents Act 1988, a freelancer (not being an employee) is the first owner of copyright in any work they create, even if the work was commissioned and paid for by the client.
 Without a written assignment of copyright, the client may only have an implied licence to use the work.
 A Freelance Contract should contain an express assignment clause or a licence clause, depending on the parties' intentions.

 Finally, the Late Payment of Commercial Debts (Interest) Act 1998 gives freelancers a statutory right to charge interest on late payments.
-Referencing this Act in the contract ensures both parties are aware of the consequences of late payment.
+Referencing this Act in the contract confirms both parties are aware of the consequences of late payment.

 What to Include in Your Freelance Contract (UK)